Maple Sugar

 Common Mistakes

-• Treating maple sugar as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating maple sugar as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives